 Finally, see an eye doctor regularly to have your vision checked.
 People with vision loss are nearly twice as likely to fall than those with clear sight.

-If you do fall
+If you do slip and fall

 Even with precautions, sometimes falls are unavoidable.
 Losing your balance can feel scary, but try to relax your body.
 Tensing up can increase your risk of getting hurt.
 If you start to fall forward, roll into the fall to minimize injury.
 If you start to fall backward, sit down.